tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 pn.extension('plotly')
 ```

-* It's important to define the `page_size=100` on the News API instance to have more interesting number of news articles to analyze.
+* It is important to define the `page_size=100` on the News API instance to have a more interesting number of news articles to analyze.

   ```python
   crisis_news_en = newsapi.get_everything(